-How much contact will I have with a student?
+How much contact does a mentor have with a student?

-For the protection of both the student and adult, no outside contact through Facebook, email, phone or text messaging is allowed between mentor & mentee.
-There is usually no contact during summer break.
+For the protection of both the student and adult, no outside contact through Facebook, email, phone or text messaging is allowed between mentor and student.
+No meetings take place during summer break.

-What Is The Involvement Of Lynden School District?
+What Is The Involvement Of the School District?